 - Would it be quicker if we had just the truck bed done instead?
 Yes!
 It only takes 5 to 8 hours for a truck bed application!

 - Are there any additional fees or extra costs that may come up throughout the process?
-The answer varies depending on many different factors such as prep work required before application or size of your vehicle which might require more Rhino lining substance than usual applications
+The answer varies depending on many different factors such as prep work required before application or size of your vehicle which might require more Rhino liner substance than usual applications

 Related Post: Best Tar Remover for Car